-You may know rainbow lorikeets, but what about all the others?
+You may know rainbow lorikeets, but what about all the other lorikeets?

 Australia is home to seven species of lorikeet, of which the rainbow lorikeet is the best known.